-They are joined on the Partnership by the CEOs of our Local Government Areas, as well as a representative of Regional Development Australia (ensuring Commonwealth involvement with the Partnership) and a representative from the Victorian Government.
+They are joined in the Partnership by the Chief Executive Officers (CEOs) of our Local Government Areas, as well as a representative of Regional Development Australia (ensuring Australian Government involvement with the Partnership) and a representative from the Victorian Government.

 Regional Development Australia representative

 Stuart is the Chair of the Regional Development Australia (RDV) Grampians committee which he has led since 2012.
 He was also the Chair of RDA Victoria for three years.
 A strong advocate for small business and regional Australia, Stuart has 20 years’ experience across multiple business sectors and is the Director of the Elmstone Property Group – a multi-faceted land and construction group operating across Western Victoria – as well as the Director of Aviation Accommodation Australia.
 Stuart is the Chair of the Grampians New Energy Taskforce (GNeT), working across the region to lead new approaches and practices to drive a low-carbon economy in Victoria, and is the Chair of the Victorian Small Business Ministerial Council.
 Born and raised in regional Victoria, Stuart studied and worked around the world before settling in Ballarat in 2000 where he now lives with his four children.

 Victorian Government representative

 Jamie Driscoll – Deputy Secretary, Budget and Finance Division - Department of Treasury and Finance

 Dr Tim Harrison – Chief Executive Officer, Ararat Rural City Council